DRAGONTOS/Website/content/posts/debian-server-install/index.md

 sudo sysctl --system
 ```
 It's now time to install Docker!
-We first need to add the Docker keyrings, and you can do that with this:
+You first need to add the Docker keyrings, and you can do that with this:
 ```bash
 sudo apt-get update
 sudo install -m 0755 -d /etc/apt/keyrings
 sudo curl -fsSL https://download.docker.com/linux/debian/gpg -o /etc/apt/keyrings/docker.asc
 sudo chmod a+r /etc/apt/keyrings/docker.asc
 ```
-After that is done, we need to add the repo to our sources:
+After that is done, you need to add the repo to the sources:
 ```bash
 echo \
   "deb [arch=$(dpkg --print-architecture) signed-by=/etc/apt/keyrings/docker.asc] https://download.docker.com/linux/debian \